Class 9 NCERT Solutions Maths Chapter 9: Circles

 Let us consider two congruent circles (circles of same radius) with centres as O and O'.

-In AOB and CO'D
+AOB and

-AOB = CO'D (given)
+AOB =

 OA = O'C (radii of congruent circles)